hpssjellis/tinyML4D-ml-kits/README.md

 # tinyML4D-ml-kits
-What machine learning kits are the best educational value for the lowest price and ease of use.
+What are the best educational value machine learning kits for the lowest price and ease of use?

-Around 2020 the [Arduino Tiny Machine Learning Kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit) for $60 USD or €50 contains a Nano33BleSense with an OV7675 camera that covered most of the beginner Machine Learning activities and even allowed using up to 18 different sensors that the board comes with.
-This kit was sent in groups of 10 to multiple Univsersities in Developing countries by both [TinyML4D](https://tinyml.seas.harvard.edu/) and [EdgeImpulse.com](https://www.edgeimpulse.com/)
+In 2021, the [Arduino Tiny Machine Learning Kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit) for $60 USD or €50 contained a Nano33BleSense with an OV7675 camera that covered most beginner Machine Learning activities.
+It even allowed using up to 18 different sensors that the board comes with.
+This kit was sent in groups of 10 to multiple universities in developing countries by both [TinyML4D](https://tinyml.seas.harvard.edu/) and [EdgeImpulse.com](https://www.edgeimpulse.com/).

-Around 2022 that kit had components that were not available so the Nano33BleSense Rev2 was made with slightly different components which potentially has broken a few lessons.

-The following code should help the transition from Rev1 to Rev2
+In 2022, some components of that kit were not available, so the Nano33BleSense Rev2 was made with slightly different components, which potentially broke a few lessons.
+The following code should help the transition from Rev1 to Rev2:

 ```
 // REV 2 CHANGES HERE